Cubex Tubings Ltd leads losers in 'B' group

 ALSO READ

-Arrow Greentech reports consolidated net profit of Rs 4.74 crore in the March 2021 quarter

-Arrow Greentech reports standalone net loss of Rs 1.40 crore in the March 2021 quarter
+Cubex Tubings standalone net profit rises 196.67% in the March 2021 quarter

-Arrow Greentech reports consolidated net profit of Rs 0.77 crore in the June 2021 quarter
+Cubex Tubings standalone net profit rises 375.00% in the June 2021 quarter

 -

-Lasa Supergenerics Ltd, Century Extrusions Ltd, Arrow Greentech Ltd and Prime Focus Ltd are among the other losers in the BSE's 'B' group today, 16 August 2021.
+Gyscoal Alloys Ltd, Umiya Tubes Ltd, Diligent Media Corporation Ltd and HLV Ltd are among the other losers in the BSE's 'B' group today, 20 August 2021.

-Lasa Supergenerics Ltd, Century Extrusions Ltd, Arrow Greentech Ltd and Prime Focus Ltd are among the other losers in the BSE's 'B' group today, 16 August 2021.
+Gyscoal Alloys Ltd, Umiya Tubes Ltd, Diligent Media Corporation Ltd and HLV Ltd are among the other losers in the BSE's 'B' group today, 20 August 2021.

-Cubex Tubings Ltd lost 9.84% to Rs 22.45 at 14:14 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 36000 shares were traded on the counter so far as against the average daily volumes of 10797 shares in the past one month.
+Cubex Tubings Ltd crashed 9.93% to Rs 19.5 at 14:32 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 28104 shares were traded on the counter so far as against the average daily volumes of 11324 shares in the past one month.

-Lasa Supergenerics Ltd tumbled 9.55% to Rs 63.45.
-The stock was the second biggest loser in 'B' group.On the BSE, 1.29 lakh shares were traded on the counter so far as against the average daily volumes of 85514 shares in the past one month.
+Gyscoal Alloys Ltd tumbled 9.87% to Rs 2.83.
+The stock was the second biggest loser in 'B' group.On the BSE, 1.99 lakh shares were traded on the counter so far as against the average daily volumes of 6.75 lakh shares in the past one month.

-Century Extrusions Ltd crashed 9.38% to Rs 11.02.
-The stock was the third biggest loser in 'B' group.On the BSE, 1.69 lakh shares were traded on the counter so far as against the average daily volumes of 2.42 lakh shares in the past one month.
+Umiya Tubes Ltd lost 9.09% to Rs 7.
+The stock was the third biggest loser in 'B' group.On the BSE, 7471 shares were traded on the counter so far as against the average daily volumes of 2491 shares in the past one month.

-Arrow Greentech Ltd dropped 8.35% to Rs 140.5.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 7646 shares were traded on the counter so far as against the average daily volumes of 4032 shares in the past one month.
+Diligent Media Corporation Ltd plummeted 9.09% to Rs 1.8.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 44256 shares were traded on the counter so far as against the average daily volumes of 71540 shares in the past one month.

-Prime Focus Ltd fell 8.32% to Rs 51.8.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 18193 shares were traded on the counter so far as against the average daily volumes of 6274 shares in the past one month.
+HLV Ltd fell 8.93% to Rs 7.55.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 1.04 lakh shares were traded on the counter so far as against the average daily volumes of 75179 shares in the past one month.

 Powered by Capital Market - Live News